 "Some top notch art is coming in and we are seeking more of the same caliber.
-Jury session #1 reviewed pieces from 40 artists, including: Hung Liu, Jock Sturges, Jylian Gustlin, Ken Probst, Beka Brayer, Fernando Reyes, Patter Hellstrom, Heather Robinson, and David Ohlerking-to name just a few."
+Jury session #1 reviewed pieces from 40 artists, including: Hung Liu, Jock Sturges, Jylian Gustlin, Ken Probst, Beka Brayer, Fernando Reyes, and Patter Hellstrom.

 Hellstrom + Design

-Poliform exhibits Hellstrom's Twin Impulses 48" x 72" featured in that Applegate Tran showroom at the SF Design Center.
+Poliform exhibited Hellstrom's Twin Impulses 48" x 72" in the opening of their Applegate Tran showroom at the SF Design Center.